Leroymilo/Puzzle-Box/README.md

-# Puzzle-Box
+# Swap!

-See the description of the project it's from.
+Download the .zip file, extract it and run Swap.exe

 Arrow keys to move
 Enter to wait